 We invite you to join this virtual group to listen to yourself and to others and what is happening in-between.
 We will each listen to the images and sounds of the past and in so doing may discover what now needs to die and, with that practice, may invite whatever lies ahead.

-The three of us will be present at the beginning and end of the series and together we will take care of the process of the four sessions.
-Each individual session will be co-facilitated by two of us.
+The three of us will take care of the process of the four sessions and will be present at each meeting

 Susanne Conrad (Germany), Martin Farrell (UK), Patricia Koster (Netherlands)